automerge/automerge-classic/SYNC.md

 ### Applying and distributing local changes

 When you create a local change to a document, simply call `generateSyncMessage()` for each peer to produce a message to send them.
-In general, you can use the same `updatePeers()` implementation for both receiving messages or creating local changes.
+In general, you can use the same `updatePeers()` implementation for both receiving messages and creating local changes.
 You may want to rate limit or debounce these communications to reduce network traffic, but this isn't required. *Remember, after applying a local change to the backend you will need to forward the resulting patch to your frontend!*

 Here's a sample implementation: